-What’s the appeal of these ads?
-Simple: they remind us of an era before gigantic electrical signs, a day where such giant colorful ads were plentiful, and added life to the streets in a way billboards can't.
+They remind us of an era before gigantic electrical signs, a day where such giant colorful ads were plentiful, and added life to the streets in a way billboards can't.
 They usually tout brands or names that vanished from common discourse decades ago; their persistence and survival is the result of neglect or disinterest.
 It’s said that the rain brings them out - after a storm, you can see them a bit more clearly, make out a name.
-Then they fade back into the bricks again, until the day when not even the rain can bring them out again.
+Then the words fade back into the bricks.